adaksuman/genapp/README.md

 Copy the "simple_http" example plugin to the directory specified in the genapp `plugins_conf_home` directory:

-    $ cp examples/simple_http/plugin $plugins_home/simple_http
+    $ cp -rf examples/simple_http $plugins_home

 where `$plugins_home` is the plugins conf home directory you created above.

-Note that the file is named "simple_http" -- this is how genapp identifies the plugin.
+Note that the dir is named "simple_http" -- this is how genapp identifies the plugin.

 ## Create a Sample Project